Outsmart-OOH/ooh_open_direct/docs/v1-0/In_progress_1_1.md

 - Investment: How the campaign is quantified for trading purposes (Fixes price, Cost Per Thousand Audience, Cost Per Frame).
 - Prohibitions: Information about any brand safety prohibitions that will affect the playout of certain brand types in certain locations e.g. fast food prohibitions on certain locations.

-The use of the \&lt;DataSource\&gt; in the OOHbject structure allows the identification and inclusion of third party data sources into the OpenDirect (OOH) schema, which both buyside and sell side may use to describe and discover their available Inventory, location and audiences in accordance with the third party schema.
+The use of the **DataSource** in the OOHbject structure allows the identification and inclusion of third party data sources into the OpenDirect (OOH) schema, which both buyside and sell side may use to describe and discover their available Inventory, location and audiences in accordance with the third party schema.
 The third party schema may also be published and made discoverable as a collection object as detailed in Section 5 of this document.

-Examples of third-party DataSource include:
+Examples of third-party **DataSource** include:

 - SPACE (UK OOH Industry frame inventory registry)
 - ROUTE (UK OOH Industry audience measurement JIC)